Commissioners consider Battlement injection well

 Recommended Stories For You

-Dozens spoke against the project Tuesday, including the Rifle Middle School technology instructor who recently became a resident in Battlement Mesa.
+Dozens spoke against the project Tuesday, including Garfield County teacher Michael Hindes who recently became a resident in Battlement Mesa.

 "I took the morning off because of the health, safety and happiness of a community I hope to be a part of for the rest of my life," he said, as he described feeling scared after noticing an odor in his home.